last updated to ensure up-to-date information: April 2018

 For a taxi, book one of the remis services you’ll see just as you leave customs.
 After customs but before you’re out in the public area there’s a tiny room with booths offering taxi services.
 Prices differ on what area of the city you’re going to.
 You can pay with a credit card.
 Do not hail a taxi outside.
 They will charge you whatever they feel you’ll pay.
 It is safest to arrange for a taxi/remis at one of the booths inside.

-Reserve Your Airport Transfer
+Book an Airport Transfer

 While you can absolutely get a taxi or remis at the airport upon arrival, sometimes there are waits if a lot of flights have arrived at the same time.
 If you want to avoid a wait or just feel more comfortable knowing the set price ahead of time, check out some of these transfer options below.
 You can reserve your airport transfer before your trip and have someone waiting for you.
+Check here to reserve one before your trip.

 To UBER or not to UBER